Sunrise + Upgrading to The Graph Network FAQ

 Furthermore, the upgrade Indexer will stop supporting a subgraph if it has not been queried in the last 30 days.

-Other Indexers are incentivized to support subgraphs with ongoing query volume, so the query volume to the upgrade Indexer should trend towards zero because the Indexer will have a small allocation size and other Indexers will be chosen for queries ahead of the upgrade Indexer.
+Other Indexers are incentivized to support subgraphs with ongoing query volume.
+The query volume to the upgrade Indexer should trend towards zero, as it will have a small allocation size, and other Indexers will be chosen for queries ahead of it.

 Editar página